 What’s in it for them?

-Additionally, this East West Bank article also reported that “The quick ramp-up of film production means there is a shortage of technical expertise and a demand for foreign crews to work on Chinese films.
-Many Chinese producers are bringing in foreign Directors of Photography, assistant directors, production designers, editors, action choreographers and composers to help them make better movies.”
+Additionally, this East West Bank article also reported that “The quick ramp-up of film production means there is a shortage of technical expertise and demand for foreign crews to work on Chinese films.
+Many Chinese producers are bringing in foreign Directors of Photography, assistant directors, production designers, editors, action choreographers, and composers to help them make better movies.”

 Your Unique Selling Proposition